Skip to main content

 One80 Gladiator 3+ dartboard

 The board is notably quiet during play.
-The graphics and wire numbers have a more traditional appearance compared to Target or newer Winmau designs.
+The graphics and wire numbers have a more traditional appearance compared to Target or newer Winmau designs, which suits players who prefer a conventional look.

 Key Features: